 - Maraschino cherry or an orange twist as garnish.

-- Add whiskey, vermouth, and a few dashes of angostura bitters into a mixing glass.
+- Add whiskey, vermouth, and angostura bitters into a mixing glass.

 - Fill it up with ice and stir.

-- Strain into a chilled martini glass and garnish.
+- Strain into a chilled cocktail glass and garnish.

 - Enjoy a true classic.